jgresalfi/batch-build/README.md

 # batch-build
-Batch and inventory tracking application
+Batch and inventory tracking application using Node/Express/MongoDB.